Cospicua: Government

-Cospicua's local council was established by the Local Councils Act of 1993.
+Bormla's local council was established by the Local Councils Act of 1993.
 The first election was held on 16 April 1994 and Joseph Carbonaro was elected as mayor.
 After the 2000 elections, Paul Muscat became mayor and after the 2003 elections he was succeeded by Joseph Scerri.
 Scerri remained mayor for 10 years before being succeeded by Alison Zerafa after the 2013 elections.

 Zones in Bormla

 The following is a list of places in Bormla: